cobaltspeech/sdk-diatheke/docs-src/content/sessions/update.md

 # The story ID is defined in the Diatheke model
 story_id = "alertStory"

-# Set parameters in the updates session's memory (leave empty to
+# Set parameters in the updated session's memory (leave empty to
 # clear memory)
 params = {"key": "val"}